waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Received POKéGEAR from Mom in New Bark Town.
 - Received a BERRY from a man on Route 30.
 - Received 5 POKé BALLS from a scientist in Elm's Lab.
-- A Youngster in Kyle's House (Violet City) will trade a Bellsprout for an Onix.
+- Traded a Bellsprout for an Onix with a Youngster in Kyle's House (Violet City).

 ### Observed Movesets
 - G (TOTODILE) learned WATER GUN at Lv13.